Marshall Wace LLP Invests $826,000 in Agrico Acquisition Corp (NASDAQ:RICO)

 Marshall Wace LLP purchased a new position in Agrico Acquisition Corp (NASDAQ:RICO – Get Rating) during the 3rd quarter, according to its most recent 13F filing with the SEC.
 The firm purchased 82,500 shares of the company’s stock, valued at approximately $826,000.

 Other large investors also recently bought and sold shares of the company.
 HighTower Advisors LLC bought a new position in shares of Agrico Acquisition in the 3rd quarter worth $303,000.
 GABELLI & Co INVESTMENT ADVISERS INC. bought a new position in shares of Agrico Acquisition in the 3rd quarter worth $541,000.
 Gabelli Funds LLC bought a new position in shares of Agrico Acquisition in the 3rd quarter worth $661,000.
 Wolverine Asset Management LLC bought a new position in shares of Agrico Acquisition in the 3rd quarter worth $1,621,000.
-Finally, Mizuho Securities USA LLC bought a new position in shares of Agrico Acquisition in the 3rd quarter worth $3,432,000.
+Finally, Mizuho Securities USA LLC acquired a new stake in Agrico Acquisition during the 3rd quarter worth $3,432,000.
 Institutional investors and hedge funds own 56.82% of the company’s stock.

 Agrico Acquisition Corp. is a blank check company.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or related business combination with one or more businesses.
 Agrico Acquisition Corp. is based in Grand Cayman, the Cayman Islands.